-As a part of meeting Indicator 3.3, organisations must demonstrate the common mandatory evidence requirements and relevant service specific requirements detailed below

-- ☑ Documented and implemented processes for monitoring, reviewing and reassessing service delivery (including monitoring and adapting the physical environment, as relevant to the type of services delivered) to meet the needs of individual service users. - ☑ Where service delivery requires individualised planning and support34 (such as case management, recovery/support planning): - planning is undertaken in a regular cycle of assessment, planning, implementation and review - plans are adapted as required to ensure they continue to be relevant to the changing needs of service users - records are maintained to support and demonstrate the effective implementation of individualised plans. - the organisation involves the people using services and their representatives / support persons (where relevant) in reviewing individualised plans. - ☑ Where services are provided to adults who have an intellectual or cognitive impairment, the organisation: - ensures that where a Positive Behaviour Support Plan is in place, service planning, delivery, monitoring, review and reporting is undertaken with reference to the plan, and in accordance with the Disability Services Act 2006 and Disability Services Regulation 2017.
+As a part of meeting Indicator 3.3, organisations must demonstrate the common mandatory evidence requirements and relevant service specific requirements detailed below Documented and implemented processes for monitoring, reviewing and reassessing service delivery (including monitoring and adapting the physical environment, as relevant to the type of services delivered) to meet the needs of individual service users.
+Where service delivery requires individualised planning and support40 (such as case management, recovery/support planning): • Planning is undertaken in a regular cycle of assessment, planning, Common Planning is undertaken in a regular cycle of assessment, planning, implementation and review.
+Plans are adapted as required to ensure they continue to be relevant to the changing needs of service users.
+Records are maintained to support and demonstrate the effective implementation of individualised plans.
+The organisation involves the people using services and their representatives/support persons (where relevant) in reviewing individualised plans.
+Disability Services Where services are provided to adults who have an intellectual or cognitive impairment, the organisation: Ensures that where a Positive Behaviour Support Plan is in place, service planning, delivery, monitoring, review and reporting is undertaken with reference to the plan, and in accordance with the Disability Services Act 2006 and Disability Services Regulation 2017.